-Secondly, an economic element which will be some form of a maritime GHG emissions pricing mechanism, potentially linked directly to the GHG intensity mechanism.
-The development of the measures will continue at the IMO and will, according to the agreed timeline, be adopted in 2025 and enter into force around mid-2027.
+The development of these measures will continue and will, according to the agreed timeline, be adopted in 2025 and enter into force around mid-2027.

-MEPC 80 adopted the Guidelines on Life Cycle GHG Intensity of Marine Fuels (the "LCA Guidelines"), which set out methods for calculating well-to-wake and tank-to-wake GHG emissions for all fuels and other energy carriers (e.g. electricity) used on board a ship.
-These guidelines also specify sustainability topics/aspects for marine fuels and define a Fuel Lifecycle Label ("FLL") that collects and conveys the information relevant for the life cycle assessment.
-Preliminary default emissions factors for various fuels and fuel pathways are provided, but these factors will be further reviewed.
-These guidelines do not include any provision for application or requirements; they are intended to support the GHG Fuel Standard under development.
-The IMO guidelines will be kept under review and developed further in the coming years, in particular focusing on default emissions factors, sustainability criteria, fuel certification and handling of on-board carbon capture.
+MEPC 80 adopted the Guidelines on Life Cycle Assessment of GHG Intensity of Marine Fuels (the "LCA Guidelines"), which set out methods for calculating well-to-wake and tank-to-wake GHG emissions for all fuels and other energy carriers (e.g. electricity) used on a ship.
+These guidelines do not include any provision for application or requirements; they are intended to support the GFS under development.
+The IMO guidelines will be kept under review and developed further in the coming years, focusing on default emissions factors, sustainability criteria, fuel certification and handling of on-board carbon capture.